European company law

 European company law is the part of European Union law which concerns the formation, operation and insolvency of companies (or corporations) in the European Union.
 The EU creates minimum standards for companies throughout the EU, and has its own corporate forms.
 All member states continue to operate separate companies acts, which are amended from time to time to comply with EU Directives and Regulations.
 There is, however, also the option of businesses to incorporate as a Societas Europaea (SE), which allows a company to operate across all member states.

 History

 There have been, since the European Community was founded in 1957, a series of directives creating minimum standards for business across the European Union.
 A central aim restated in each Directive is to reduce the barriers to freedom of establishment of businesses in the European Union through a process of harmonising the basic laws.
 The object is that when laws are harmonised, business will not be deterred by different or more onerous laws, but at the same time harmonisation provides a basic level of protection for investors in each member state, none of which are forced into regulatory competition.

+A scheme for companies to have EU-level registrations have been in discussions since 1988; however it has not been finalized.